Will 5G Change My Website Design?

 Ultimately, 5G means greater data transfer speeds (1Gbps+) and lower latency which opens up a whole world of possibilities for businesses and consumers.

-However, the design of your website is very much dependent on speed and 5G is going to influence design in one way or another.
+However, your Website Design is very much dependent on speed and 5G is going to influence design in one way or another.

 Initially, you will be pushed if not already to design for mobile first and stick to SEO principles.
 As a leading web design agency in Surrey, trust us, this subject is important for your web development.